jjjkk99086/openmusichistory/barriere_sonata_for_duet_in_gmajor.md

 Not only did he study, but he also developed his own music Musical discourse and subtlety (subtlety) Rich French taste
 (French flavour) added.

+[^8]: Credit: An image of cello by wrtn, Jun 10, 2025, 12:02:41 PM, with the prompt "Create an image of cello used during the period of jean baptist berriere (1707-1747)."